Mouse poison or mice traps are not safe for pets

 Here is another key benefit of not using rodenticides to kill mice.
 It’s not just that you get rid of mice without harming pets.
 This method for removing mice actually works.

 Most mice are now physiologically resistant to rodenticides.
 They also develop behavioural resistance to the poisons.
 These are the twin reasons why the British Pest Control Association recently stated that mice represent, arguably, the most serious pest control problem facing the UK.

 Mice also develop behavioural resistance to mouse traps.
 So, if you want a permanent solution to a mouse control problem, the only effective answer is to mouse proof your property.

 A safe way to get rid of mice without harming pets

 Many people love animals.
 Many people demonstrate by having pet cats and dogs.
 But that does not mean they want to put up with serious mouse infestations.

 If you do not want to risk harm to pet dogs and cats, but want to remove mice from your home effectively, and permanently, call SUPERPROOF.

-Our mouse proofing service gives you a certified guarantee that the mice will be gone for at least a year.
+Our mouse proofing service gives you a certified guarantee that the mice will be gone for at least 6 months.
 We’re ready to help.
 We also guarantee that our system for getting rid of mice is entirely safe for your pets.